dimanikulin/dimanikulin/incubator/WhatILearnedAsSoftwareDeveloper.md

 }
 ```

-**description.csv** has been used to keep information about files under a folder for cases if some multimedia files had different internal metadata.
+On the other hand, **description.csv** was used to store information about files under a folder that had different **internal metadata**.
-**description.csv** structure was:
+It had columns for

 - Name
 - Place